 The successful execution of Spinco's business strategy will require the availability of substantial amounts of operating and development capital both initially and over time.
 Sources of such capital could include operating cash flow, bank borrowings, public and private offerings of debt or equity, sale of certain assets and joint ventures with one or more other parties.
 In recent periods, it has been difficult for companies with substantial profitable operating history to source capital for real estate development and acquisition projects, as well as basic working capital needs.
-As Spinco has no operating history as a stand-alone company or permanent executive management team in place, it may find it difficult or impossible to acquire cost-effective capital to implement its business strategy from any source.
+As Spinco has no operating history or permanent executive management team in place, it may find it difficult or impossible to acquire cost-effective capital to implement its business strategy from any source.
+As a result, it may be unable to operate its business as currently planned, take advantage of future development opportunities or respond to competitive pressures.